By Joe Miller and Jerry Leth

 We’re obviously making progress here, and the relationship is now formally in place.
 Time to go to work with each other.

 All that has gone before in this article has covered the concrete steps that principals and reps should take to establish and maintain firm business relationships.
 There’s more that must be considered.
 The most important thing principals and reps can do to get the relationship headed toward an excellent result is to act in an ethical and trustworthy manner.
 When we first meet someone, the trust level is neutral.
 As we get to know each other, the trust level moves in a positive or negative direction.
-MANA seminars can help you learn how to accentuate the positive.
+MANA’s Steps to Becoming a Quality Principlal program and seminars can help you learn how to accentuate the positive.
 With a high trust level, good things happen because the open and free exchange of information enhances both parties’ ability to help their customers.

 Jerry Leth, MANA’s vice-president and general manager, started as membership manager in August 2000.
-Previously, Jerry owned and operated Letco Tech Sales, Inc., a MANA member, multi-line professional outsourced sales agency he founded in 1989.
+Previously, he owned and operated Letco Tech Sales, Inc., a MANA member, multi-line professional outsourced sales agency he founded in 1989.
 Before starting his own agency, he managed a network of manufacturers’ reps as vice-president of sales and marketing for torque and tension equipment.
-Jerry graduated from Stanford with a mechanical engineering degree.
+Leth graduated from Stanford with a mechanical engineering degree.
 He started his career at Hills Brothers Coffee in San Francisco in engineering and production before embarking on a sales career.
-Jerry can be reached at 877-626-2776 or firstname.lastname@example.org.
+He can be reached at (877) 626-2776 or email@example.com.